lesterlxy/hhkb25json/README.md

 # Intro
-At the time of writing the HHKB 25th anniversary keyboard is not supported by the remapping tool due to a simple JSON entry, as it is a simple "reskin" of the hybrid models
+At the time of writing the HHKB 25th anniversary keyboard is not supported by the remapping tool.
+We simply need to add the model name, as it shares the same hardware with the other hybrid models (KB800 for US and KB820 for JP)

 # How to use
 Replace your KeyboardDatalist.json with the provided file, or copy over the `PD-KB800YS` entry.